jojje/replace-ssh-key/README.md

 ## Examples

 ### List servers you've previously connected to
-The servers stored in ~/.ssh/known_hosts, which will be checked during replacement if they have your old key in there.
+The servers stored in ~/.ssh/known_hosts will be processed during replacement.
 ```
 ./replace-ssh-key.rb --list
 ```

 ### Check what servers are still alive
-To help gauging what fraction of servers you've previosly visited are still up.
+To help gauge what servers you've previously visited are still up.
 ```
 ./replace-ssh-key.rb ~/.ssh/id_rsa.old --connect
 ```